jnpbl79/jnpbl79.github.io/resume.md

 Jul 2010 - Mar 2011

-As part of the YottaMark engeneering team, I Developed various components for a traceability software that tracks the origin and freshness of food.
+As part of the YottaMark engineering team, I Developed various components for a traceability software that tracks the origin and freshness of food.

 <small>*ASP.NET*, *C#*, *SQL Server*, *WCF*, *Web Services*, *Windows Services*, *WinForms*</small>